- 150 W. University Blvd.

 Location: Gleason Performing Arts Center - Florida Tech campus map

 Address: 150 W. University Blvd., Melbourne, FL

-- Dr. Julius Montgomery Pioneer Award - Alberta Wilson
+Dr. Julius Montgomery Pioneer Award Winner - Alberta Wilson

-- Dr. Harvey L. Riley Bridge Builder Award - Jennifer East
+Rev. Harvey L. Riley Bridge Builder Award Winner - Jennifer East

 How to Get to the Gleason Performing Arts Center

 Main university address: 150 W. University Blvd., Melbourne, FL 32901